 In this section the retrieved soil moisture from both the nominal neural network product delivered to ESA and the assimilation neural network product used at ECMWF will be compared.
-The month chosen for the comparison is February 2022 as this is the middle month of the quarter.
+The month chosen for the comparison is May 2022 as this is the middle month of the quarter.

 Figure 3 shows that data is missing over China and the Middle East for the ECMWF assimilation product due to extensive radio frequency interference (RFI) in the SMOS brightness temperatures over those regions.
-It is interesting that these areas are not missing for the ESA nominal product suggesting that the RFI screening is more active for the ECMWF assimilation product.
-This difference has been investigated and is due to a different use of RFI flags in the training of the nominal and assimilation products.
-Further investigations and a fix are currently being developed at CESBIO.
+These areas are not missing for the ESA nominal product due to a different use of RFI flags in the training of the nominal and assimilation products.
+It has been decided to leave the nominal